-Wisbech Grammar School (Senior School), Magdalene House Preparatory School and EYFS Department fully recognises the responsibility it has under section 157/175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+Wisbech Grammar School (Senior School, Prep School, EYFS Department, and Boarding) fully recognises the responsibility it has under section 175 of the Education Act 2002 and the Education (Independent School Standards) Regulations 2004 to have arrangements in place to safeguard and promote the welfare of children.

-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2021).
+This responsibility is more fully explained in the statutory guidance for Schools and colleges 'Keeping Children Safe in Education' (September 2022).
 All staff must be made aware of their duties and responsibilities under part one of this document, which are set out below.

-Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education' (September 2021) and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015).
+Staff, who work directly with children 'pupil facing', should read the above document together with 'Annex B' of 'Keeping Children Safe in Education' (September 2022) and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015).